ipython/ipyparallel/docs/source/tutorial/process.md

 # Starting the IPython controller and engines

-To use IPython for parallel computing, you need to start one instance of the controller and one or more instances of the engine.
+To use IPython for parallel computing, you need to start an IPython cluster.
+This includes one instance of the controller and one or more instances of the engine.
 The controller and each engine can run on different machines or on the same machine.
-Because of this, there are many different possibilities.
+Any mechanism for starting processes that can communicate over the network

 Broadly speaking, there are two ways of going about starting a controller and engines:

+- As managed processes, using {class}`.Cluster` objects.
-- In an automated manner using the {command}`ipcluster` command.
+  This includes via the {command}`ipcluster` command.
-- In a more manual way using the {command}`ipcontroller` and {command}`ipengine` commands.
+- In a more manual way using the {command}`ipcontroller` and {command}`ipengine` commands directly.

+Starting with IPython Parallel 7, some features are only available when using the `Cluster` API, so this is encouraged.
+Such features include collective interrupts, signaling support, restart APIs, and improved crash handling.

 This document describes both of these methods.
-We recommend that new users start with the {command}`ipcluster` command as it simplifies many common usage cases.
+We recommend that new users start with the `Cluster` API within scripts or notebooks.

 ## General considerations